How to become an online personal trainer

 General liability insurance can provide the investigation, defense, and settlement for third-party claims stemming from: bodily injury, property damage, and personal and advertising injury.
 Professional liability insurance, on the other hand, can provide an investigation and legal defense should your clients say that your advice led to their financial loss.

 We also know that personal trainers are constantly booking sessions throughout the day.
-That’s why our Fitness Instructor Insurance goes by the hour, day, week, or month.
+That’s why our Personal Trainer Insurance goes by the hour, day, week, or month.
 It’s insurance that works when you do.

 Getting started takes less than a minute.
 Just click “Get a Quote” or download the Thimble mobile app, breeze through a few questions, and we’ll generate an instant quote.
 From there, you can purchase your insurance and have your policy and a Certificate of Insurance (COI) waiting for you in moments.